Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

 \subsection{Astronomical Image Formation Model}

-A CCD converts incident photons into photoelectrons and also accumulates thermally generated dark current during the exposure.
+A CCD camera converts incident photons into photoelectrons and also accumulates thermally generated dark current during the exposure.
 The total charge collected in each pixel is then transferred through the serial register to one or more output amplifiers and digitized.
-At the frame level, this process can be naturally separated into signal-dependent terms, which scale with illumination and exposure time, and signal-independent terms, which originate from the readout chain, sparse defects, and quantization.
-The system gain is denoted by $G$ in electrons per Analog-to-Digital Unit (ADU).
+At the frame level, this process can be separated into signal-dependent terms, which scale with illumination and exposure time, and signal-independent terms, which originate from the readout chain, sparse defects, and quantization.
+The system gain is $G$ in electrons per Analog-to-Digital Unit (ADU).
 Let $S(x)$ denote the photon arrival rate at pixel $x$ in photons per second, $\eta(x)$ the quantum efficiency in electrons per photon, and $\mathrm{PRNU}(x)$ a multiplicative factor describing pixel-to-pixel Photo Response Non-uniformity (PRNU).
-The raw digital value $I(x)$ is then modeled as follows:

-In this expression, $N_{\rm overscan}(x)$ is the overscan pedestal, which provides a constant offset ensuring that all digitized pixel values remain positive.
+The raw digital value $I(x)$ is then modeled as follows: In this expression, $N_{\rm overscan}(x)$ is the overscan pedestal, which provides a constant offset ensuring that all digitized pixel values remain positive.
 The signal-dependent component consists of three contributions, including the target signal describing the expected photoelectron count, the photon-shot noise term $N_{\rm photon}(x)$, and the dark-current noise realization $N_{\rm dark}(x)$.
 The factor $1/G$ provides the linear conversion from electrons to the ADU domain.
 The signal-independent component then comprises additive $N_{\rm read}(x)$, $N_{\rm hot}(x)$, and $N_{\rm digit}(x)$.
 Here, $N_{\rm read}(x)$ is read noise arising from the output amplifier and correlated-double-sampling chain, including contributions from reset and thermal noise and low-frequency amplifier fluctuations. $N_{\rm digit}(x)$ is the digitization error. $N_{\rm hot}(x)$ is a sparse defect term that aggregates hot-pixel outliers and cosmic-ray events.